dump247/JudyArray/README.txt

 This is a managed wrapper around the native Judy array library.
 To find out more about Judy arrays, see http://judy.sourceforge.net.

+See Downloads in GitHub for pre-built libraries for x86 and x64.

 To build the project:
 1. Download the Judy array source.
 The latest version as of this writing was 1.0.5.
 2. Extract the Judy array source to the solution directory (e.g. $(SolutionDir)\judy-1.0.5).